Bessel Equivariant Networks for Inversion of Transmission Effects in Multi-Mode Optical Fibres: Introduction

 \section{Introduction}

 Multi-mode fibres (MMF) have many potential applications in medical imaging, cryptography, and communications.
 In the medical domain, the use of multi-mode fibre imaging has potential to create hair-thin endoscopes for imaging sensitive areas of the body.
 However, to achieve these applications, the fibre transmission properties must be compensated for to return a clear image \citep{stasio2017multimode}.
 A MMF has multiple different fibre modes, each of which propagates at a different velocity.
 This leads to an amplitude and phase mixing of the image as it propagates through the fibre \citep{mitschke2016fiber}.
 As a result, an input image creates a complex-valued speckled pattern on the output of the MMF.
 The ability to accurately and in a scalable way learn to invert the transmission effects would unlock MMF imaging as a useful tool across a range of domains.
+This work concerns the use of a single multi-mode fibre and not fibre bundles.

 Inverting a speckled image is challenging for multiple reasons.
 Firstly, the speckled images have a non-local relationship with respect to the original images.
 As a result, solely local patch-based models, such as convolutional neural networks, do not make sense as a solution without some dense mapping function.
 Therefore, the non-locality necessitates mapping the speckled images into a spatial arrangement similar to the original images before typical image-based deep learning techniques can be used, such as convolutions and pooling.
 In addition, the speckled images have circular correlation, which could be taken advantage of, although as noted by \cite{moran2018deep}, finding these requires solving the inversion, creating a chicken-and-egg problem.
 Finally, the fibre is equivalent to an unknown complex transmission matrix (TM) so, the inverse of this could be found using a complex-valued linear model, although this presents challenges in terms of memory requirements.
 A mapping between $350 \times 350$ original and speckled images would result in a TM with $350^4 \approx 15$ billion entries, requiring a linear model with as many parameters.